Dandan489/2025-DRL-Final/README.md

-# Lightweight RL Agent in Full Length Real-Time Strategy Game - MAPPO
+# Lightweight RL Agent in Full Length Real-Time Strategy Game - PPO GridNet / MAPPO

-This repository is the official MAPPO implementation of our DRL 2025 final project.
+This repository is the PPO GridNet baseline and MAPPO implementation of our DRL 2025 final project.
 Note MAPPO approach can only trained on combat only map.

 MAPPO implementation are modified from [light_mappo](https://github.com/tinyzqh/light_mappo)